TIIF-Bench: How Does Your T2I Model Follow Your Instructions?: Introduction

-To remedy these gaps, we introduce \textbf{TIIF-Bench} (\textbf{T}ext-to-Image \textbf{I}nstruction \textbf{F}ollowing \textbf{Bench}mark), a benchmark built for the fine-grained assessment of T2I models.
-We extract ten concept pools from existing benchmarks and define 36 novel combinations of them with six compositional prompt dimensions.
-Each dimension incorporates multiple attributes, ensuring that every prompt is semantically distinct and exhibits diverse sentence structures.
-Additionally, two important dimensions previously overlooked, \textit{text rendering} and \textit{style control}, are introduced as dedicated categories in our TIIF-Bench.
-We also collect 100 real-world designer-level prompts that encode rich human priors and aesthetic judgment.
-For each prompt, we provide a concise version and an extended version to assess the sensitivity of T2I models to prompt length.
-In total, the benchmark offers $6_{combined\_dimension} \times (300_{short}+300_{long})+1_{text\_generation}\times (300_{short}+300_{long})+1_{style\_control}\times(300_{short}+300_{long})+1_{designer\_level}\times (100_{short}+100_{long})=5000$ prompts.
-In evaluation, each prompt is accompanied by a set of attribute-specific yes/no questions, enabling VLMs to judge at a more granular level than a coarse score.
-Text rendering accuracy is further quantified by the proposed GNED metric (see Section~\ref{sec:Evaluation Method of TIIF‑Bench} for details).
+To address these challenges, we introduce TIIF-Bench (\textbf{T}ext-To-\textbf{I}mage \textbf{I}nstruction \textbf{F}ollowing \textbf{Bench}mark), a benchmark designed for fine-grained evaluation of instruction-following capability in T2I models.
+We construct prompts using an attribute-composition strategy, combining ten concept pools with six compositional dimensions to ensure semantic uniqueness and diverse sentence structures.
+Two additional dimensions—text rendering and style control—are introduced to evaluate capabilities beyond traditional compositional reasoning.
+The benchmark also includes 100 designer-level prompts capturing real-world human aesthetic priors.
+Each prompt is provided in both short and extended versions to evaluate robustness to prompt length, resulting in a total of 5,000 prompts.
+In our evaluation framework, each prompt is paired with a set of attribute-specific yes/no questions that serve as a checklist, enabling vision-language models (VLMs) to perform fine-grained verification rather than producing a single coarse score.
+We further investigate best paradigms for employing VLMs as automated evaluators and develop our own TIIF-Evaluator (see Section~\ref{sec:Ablation and Training of the VLM Evaluator}).
+In addition, text rendering accuracy is measured using the proposed Global Normalized Edit Distance (GNED) metric, while style control is evaluated through similarity with reference images using a weighted combination of CSD \cite{somepalli2024measuringstylesimilaritydiffusion}, DINOv3 \cite{dinov3}, and SigLIP2 \cite{tschannen2025siglip2multilingualvisionlanguage}.